qdrant/landing_page/qdrant-landing/content/documentation/tutorials/customer-support-cohere-airbyte.md

 ### Cohere models on AWS

 One of the possible ways to deploy Cohere models on AWS is to use AWS SageMaker.
-Cohere website provides [a detailed guide on how to deploy the models in that way](https://docs.cohere.com/docs/amazon-sagemaker-setup-guide), so you can follow the steps described there to set up your own instance.
+Cohere's website has [a detailed guide on how to deploy the models in that way](https://docs.cohere.com/docs/amazon-sagemaker-setup-guide), so you can follow the steps described there to set up your own instance.